LompeBoer/go-autocoins/README.md

 - Geo check at startup.
 - Update available check.

+### Added
+- Support for Wick Hunter v1.1.4 using the API.
+- Use Binance API weight limit to pause sending requests so you not over-run the Binance API limit.
+- Use Google Docs API to read [WH Pairs list - STP Todd](https://docs.google.com/spreadsheets/d/1XWadBbVkbdi5Ub7bFhCcAhqpHiQXBETbeTg644pkTdI/edit#gid=1034827699). [[*](#google-docs-api)]

 ### Fixes
 - Errors that resulted in the PowerShell script stopping:
   - Does/should not crash, but instead will skip the run and retry again after set _refresh_.